wp-plugins/facebook-likebox-responsive-slider/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The plugin add a modern, elegant and animated Facebook Like Box to your Home Page with user photos.
+The plugin add a modern, elegant Facebook Like Box to your Home Page with user photos.
 Best way to get more likes directly on your website.

 == Description ==